lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-A :doc:`fix qmmm <fix_qmmm>` command which allows LAMMPS to be used in a QM/MM simulation, currently only in combination with the `Quantum ESPRESSO <espresso_>`_ package.
+A :doc:`fix qmmm <fix_qmmm>` command which allows LAMMPS to be used as the MM code in a QM/MM simulation.
+This is currently only available in combination with the `Quantum ESPRESSO <espresso_>`_ package.

 .. _espresso: http://www.quantum-espresso.org

-To use this package you must have Quantum ESPRESSO available on your system.
+To use this package you must have Quantum ESPRESSO (QE) available on your system and include its coupling library in the compilation and then compile LAMMPS as a library.
+For QM/MM calculations you then build a custom binary with MPI support, that sets up 3 partitions with MPI sub-communicators (for inter- and intra-partition communication) and then calls the corresponding library interfaces on each partition (2x LAMMPS and 1x QE).

-The current implementation only supports an ONIOM style mechanical coupling to the Quantum ESPRESSO plane wave DFT package.
-Electrostatic coupling is in preparation and the interface has been written in a manner that coupling to other QM codes should be possible without changes to LAMMPS itself.
+The current implementation supports an ONIOM style mechanical coupling and a multi-pole based electrostatic coupling to the Quantum ESPRESSO plane wave DFT package.
+The QM/MM interface has been written in a manner that coupling to other QM codes should be possible without changes to LAMMPS itself.

-**Author:** Axel Kohlmeyer (Temple U).
+**Authors:** Axel Kohlmeyer (Temple U).
+Mariella Ippolito and Carlo Cavazzoni (CINECA, Italy)

 **Install:**

 This package has :ref:`specific installation instructions <user-qmmm>` on the :doc:`Build extras <Build_extras>` doc page.

 **Supporting info:**